jdrames/CardsAgainstHumanity-Frontend/README.md

 npm install
 ```
 ### Customize configuration
-Edit the `src/sites.js` file to match your hosing environment.
+Edit the `src/sites.js` file to match your hosting environment.

 ### Compiles and hot-reloads for development
 ```